 Review of any physical evidence; and

-Use of third-party investigator.].
+Use of third-party investigator.]

 The district will use [a reasonable person] standard when determining whether a hostile environment exists.
-[A hostile environment exists if a reasonable person with similar characteristics and under similar circumstances would consider the conduct to be so severe as to create a hostile environment.{}].
+[A hostile environment exists if a reasonable person with similar characteristics and under similar circumstances would consider the conduct to be so severe as to create a hostile environment.{}]

-The district may take, but is not limited to, the following procedures and remedial action to address and stop sexual harassment and prevent reoccurrence:
+The district may take, but is not limited to, the following procedures and remedial action to address and stop sexual harassment:

 [Discipline of staff and students engaging in sexual harassment;